privacybydesign/irma-documentation/docs/schemes.md

 The `description.xml` of a credential type contains the definitions, including their identifiers, of the attributes contained within that credential type.

 These identifiers are used to refer to these entities within [IRMA session requests](session-requests.md), joined together using a dot `.` as separator.
-For example, [below](#credential-types) is shown the `description.xml` of the credential type `credentialtype-id` included in the directory tree above.
+For example, the `description.xml` [below](#credential-types) shows the definition of the credential type `credentialtype-id` included in the directory tree above.
 This file contains an attribute whose identifier is `boolean-attr`.
 Then the following would be a valid IRMA disclosure request that requests an IRMA app user to disclose this attribute:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Session request (JSON)-->